mindsdb/mindsdb/mindsdb/integrations/handlers/shopify_handler/README.md

 - `shop_url`: a required URL to your Shopify store.
 - `access_token`: a required access token to use for authentication.

+These are the optional parameters:

+- `yotpo_app_key`: token needed to access customer reviews via the Yotpo Product Reviews app.
+- `yotpo_access_token`: token needed to access customer reviews via the Yotpo Product Reviews app.

+If you want to query customer reviews, use the [Yotpo Product Reviews](https://apps.shopify.com/yotpo-social-reviews) app available in Shopify.
+To generate `yotpo_app_key` and `yotpo_access_token` keys, refer to [this](https://support.yotpo.com/docs/finding-your-yotpo-app-key-and-secret-key) and [this](https://apidocs.yotpo.com/reference/yotpo-authentication).

 Watch this video on creating a Shopify access token [here](https://www.youtube.com/watch?v=4f_aiC5oTNc&t=302s).

 ## Implemented Features